openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Offer Endpoint {#credential_offer_endpoint}

-This endpoint is used by a Credential Issuer in case it is already in an interaction with a user that wishes to initate a Credential issuance.
+This endpoint is used by a Credential Issuer in case it is already in an interaction with a user that wishes to initiate a Credential issuance.
 It is used to pass available information relevant for the Credential issuance to ensure a convenient and secure process.

 ## Credential Offer {#credential_offer}

 The Credential Issuer sends Credential Offer as an HTTP GET request or an HTTP redirect to the Wallet's Credential Offer Endpoint defined in (#client-metadata).

-Credential Offer object which is a JSON object with the Credential Offer parameters, can be sent by value or by reference.
+The Credential Offer object, which is a JSON object with the Credential Offer parameters, can be sent by value or by reference.

-Credential Offer contains a single URI query parameter `credential_offer` or `credential_offer_uri`:
+The Credential Offer contains a single URI query parameter `credential_offer` or `credential_offer_uri`:

 * `credential_offer`: A JSON object with the Credential Offer parameters.
-MUST NOT be present when `credential_offer_uri` parameter is present.
+This MUST NOT be present when `credential_offer_uri` parameter is present.
 * `credential_offer_uri`: A URL using the `https` scheme referencing a resource containing a JSON object with the Credential Offer parameters.
-MUST NOT be present when `credential_offer` parameter is present.
+This MUST NOT be present when `credential_offer` parameter is present.

 The Credential Issuer MAY render a QR code containing the Credential Offer that can be scanned by the End-User using a Wallet, or a link that the End-User can click.